RokonShimo/SM64-AI-Upscaled/README.md

 > ***Chaos.***

 For some textures, I gave VQGAN+CLIP the original texture to upscale to 4x resolution, as well as a description of the texture.
 To make it loop (close to) properly, I shifted the output by a little bit in each direction and put it back through VQGAN for a couple of iterations, creating a coherent transition.
 However, my method was anything but consistent.
+For most textures, I performed a simple manual operation.

 A 4x upscale was chosen because that was the scale at which I had generated most of the preexisting images, in order to not put VQGAN under too much strain.
 Downscaling to the original resolution had sacrificed a lot of finer detail that I really liked.